Keep Your Plastic Granulator in Top Condition: Essential Maintenance and Care Tips

 Introduction to the granulator – core components

-Cutting chamberHouses the rotor and blades
+Cutting ChamberHouses the rotor and blades

-Rotor blades (Fly Knives)Perform the first cut
+Rotor knives (Fly Knives)Performing the first cut

-ScreenDetermines the final particle size through mesh size; material remains in the chamber until it is small enough
+SieveDetermines the final particle size through mesh size; material remains in the chamber until it is small enough

-Discharge bin/extraction systemCatches the granulated particles
+Discharge bin/draw-out systemCatch the granulated pellets

 Daily (before/during/after each shift):